ondralukes/fast-bigint/README.md

 Arithmetic operations are written in C.
 # Warning
 This module is in early development state.
-It only supports addition and subtraction now.
+It only supports addition, subtraction and multiplication.
 # Usage
 ```javascript
 const FastBigInt = require('fast-bigint');